Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/references/wpcli.md

 composer behat -- ./features/yourtest.feature # for a specific test
 ```

-WP-CLI has exhaustive [documentation](https://make.wordpress.org/cli/handbook/) on about [how to contribute](https://make.wordpress.org/cli/handbook/contributing/).
+WP-CLI has exhaustive [documentation](https://make.wordpress.org/cli/handbook/) on how to utilize and on [how to contribute](https://make.wordpress.org/cli/handbook/contributing/).

 We recommend adding a new git remote to the repository, so that you can push changes to GitHub for pull requests.